keyvank/tsp/src/2-hear.md

 We can discover something very strange and important here.
 Sounds that are generated when the frequency is doubled each time, are very similar to each other (At least, to our brain).
 While in the second experiment, sounds seem to be different with each other.
 If the sounds that are generated in the first experiment are similar, then what makes them different?

 Let's try another experiment (This time without coding!).
 Play one of your favorite musics and try to sing on it.
 Try to sing on it with lower and higher pitches.
 Even though you have changed your voice, your singing still "fits" the song.
-By singing on a song with higher pitch, you won't shift your frequency by some number, but you will actually multiplying it by a power of two.
+By singing on a song with higher pitch, you are not actually shifting your frequency by some number, but you will actually multiplying it by a power of two.
 A man and woman with totally different frequency ranges can both sing on the same song, but both of the singings will "fit" on the song, as long as the frequencies are multiplies of powers of 2.
-I think it's now safe two say, frequencies that are twiced every time, have same feelings.
+I think it's now safe two say, frequencies that are doubled (Or halved) every time, have same feelings.

 Let's start with 300Hz.
 We calculate powers of two multiplied by the base frequency.
 Here is what we get:

 `..., 37.5Hz, 75Hz, 150Hz, 300Hz, 600Hz, 1200Hz, 2400Hz, ...`

-Let's agree that they are all basically the same "sound", and let's put a name on them.
-Let's call them S1.
+Although there areLet's agree that they are all basically the same "sound", and let's put a name on them.
+Let's call them **sound number 1** or S1.

 Whatever frequency we take from the range 300Hz-600Hz, there will also exist the corresponding "same-feeling" sound in ranges 75-150, 150-300, 600-1200, 1200-2400 and etc.